SysAdminDoc/SysAdminDoc/README.md

   <img src="https://img.youtube.com/vi/--MY_0xDcHE/hqdefault.jpg" alt="Watch the video" width="720">
 </a>

 I build practical solutions at the intersection of **system administration**, **desktop development**, and **workflow automation**.
-Most of it exists because I got tired of doing something manually, or because the existing tools did not quite fit.
+I pay attention to common issues, customer complaints, and repetitive tasks, then turn them into tools that make technology easier, faster, and more enjoyable to use.

 ---